 Pakistan: Thousands of activists rally against PM Sharif

-Pakistan's opposition leader Imran Khan, second from right, attends anti-government rally in Islamabad, Pakistan, Friday, April 28, 2017.
+Supporters of Pakistan's opposition leader Imran Khan rally against government in Islamabad, Pakistan, Friday, April 8, 2017.
 Thousands of supporters of Pakistan's popular opposition leader Imran Khan have rallied in the capital, Islamabad to pressure the country's Prime Minister Nawaz Sharif to resign over his alleged corruption.

 Discussions